Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Take Two Days to reach Roncesvalles : Stop at Orisson or Borda

-The second option is to break this stage into two and spend the night in the mountains.
+The second option is to split the stage over two days and spend the night in the mountains.
 This is my preferred choice.
-If you’re lucky you’ll get to witness both sunset and the sunrise over the mountains.
-And you’ll enjoy the company of pilgrims over dinner in one of the two hostels along the route.
+Not only does it make the climb easier, but if you’re lucky, you’ll witness both sunset and sunrise over the Pyrenees.
+Plus, you’ll share dinner and conversation with fellow pilgrims in one of the two mountain hostels along the route.

 Beautiful pilgrim beds and dorm in Auberge Borda between St Jean Pied de Port and Roncesvalles

-What to Expect on Stage 1 of the Camino Frances
+What to Expect : Step By Step Guide To Stage 1 of the Camino Frances

-The trail starts in St Jean Pied de Port, just above the Pilgrim Office on Rue de la Citadelle.
-Over the following kilometres it climbs steadily through rural splendour of meadows, farms and forests.
+The trail starts in St Jean Pied de Port; you can find a much photographed trail marker just above the Pilgrim Office on Rue de la Citadelle.

-This section is along pavements and road.
-Pilgrims sometimes forget their good road sense when walking the Camino and this section is no exception.
+This section follows paved roads, so be mindful of traffic.
+Many pilgrims forget basic road safety and often walk 2 or 3 abreast.
 Make sure you walk on the left hand side of the road, facing oncoming traffic and spare a thought for local drivers who have to weave around pilgrims every day.

 Pilgrims leaving St Jean Pied de port along a quite country road

-From Hunto, you leave the road for the first time.
-For me this is perhaps the most challenging section, although my walking buddies disagree.
-For 2 kilometres it’s steep.
-Take your time and don’t forget to stop and look back at the views.
+The next 2 kilometres are steep, so take your time and don’t forget to stop and look back at the stunning views of the valley below.
 I cannot stress enough how beautiful the landscape is.

 Glorious views from the trail from St Jean to Roncesvalles.
 Pilgrims stop partway to catch their breath and admire the scenery

 And as always!
 Don’t forget to stop and look at the views as you walk.
-I see so many pilgrims head down tackling this stage, they are so intent on their goal that they forget to admire the incredible scenery around them.
+I see so many pilgrims head down tackling this stage, they are so intent on their goal that they forget to admire the breathtaking views around them.

 Day 1 from St Jean to Roncesvalles.
 Distant pilgrims on the hillside walking through the green rural landscape of the Pyrenees Mountains

-At the Cross de Thibault you finally leave the road (yeah).
+At the Cross of Thibault, you finally leave the road—yeah!

 Which Route Down to Roncesvalles?
 Forest or Road?

 At the Col Lepoeder you are faced with incredible views of Navarra and a choice of two paths.
-Go left to walk down through one of Europe’s largest beech forests or go right to walk down along an abandoned road.
+Go left (more like straight on really) to walk down through one of Europe’s largest beech forests or go right to walk down along an abandoned road.
 I’ve walked both.

 The Pilgrim Office in St Jean and your accommodation might recommend you that go right and take the road.
 The path down through the forest can be very steep in parts and slippery when wet.
 You might hear “left is death and right is life“.
 That’s a tad dramatic but on balance I do prefer the road.
 The views are wonderful, you get to walk through varied terrain and forest.